The Last Time

 Yahsa was staring wide-eyed at Jesse breathing unevenly.
 "You're going to be fine," he said.

-"I ca-can't breath," she said.
+"I ca-can't breathe," she said.

 "Let her go," Dixon said from behind him.
 "Or she'll die."